sertit/eoreader/docs/faq.md

 ## SNAP

+> ⚠ Be sure to use SNAP 8.0 or more, and please verify that your software is up-to-date.

 ### SNAP DEM vs other DEM

 SNAP has a capability to use its own DEMs.
 This does **not** interfere with the DEM provided to load a DEM band for example.